-While there is no sure method for avoiding cancer, understanding risk factors can help you make decisions about prevention and screening for early signs of disease.
-As we recognize National Women’s Health Week, here’s a look at the five most common cancers in women* and steps you can take to help find these diseases early:
+Understanding the risk factors for cancer can help you make decisions about prevention and screening for early signs of cancer.
+Here is a look at the five most common cancers in women*, as well as steps you can take to help find these diseases early if needed.

 As with most cancers, the best way to fight breast cancer is to find it early.
 Dana-Farber experts recommend following the American Cancer Society mammogram guidelines:

 - Women age 40-44 should have the option to start annual mammograms if they choose to do so.

 - Women age 45-54 who are at average risk should undergo yearly mammograms.

 - Women age 55+ who are at average risk should undergo mammograms every two years.

 Some women should also be screened with MRI along with mammograms.
 In general, women who are at increased risk of breast cancer should begin screening at age 40 (or earlier in some cases) and should have annual mammograms.
 Factors that can increase breast cancer risk include: